 Best for the eSports Player: Samsung Odyssey Neo G8

-So, you want to pursue your dreams of becoming a gamer?
-If you are looking to compete at the highest level possible and only want the best 32-inch monitors, the Samsung Odyssey Neo G8 is a great option.
+If you are looking to compete at the highest level possible and only want the best 32-inch monitor, the Samsung Odyssey Neo G8 is a great option.

 Yes, you will pay nearly $1,300 for it, but that’s the price of success, baby!